jonaprieto/flask-ponywhoosh/docs/quickstart.rst

   * 'result': indicating the primary key and the correspond value of the item,
   * 'score': the score for the item in the search, and
   * 'pk': the primary key Or the sets of primary keys.

+use_dict:
+*********

-If you want the items shown as a list rather than a dictionary.
+If you want that the  items look like a list rather than a dictionary.
 You can use the option use_dict: this option by default is set True.
 However if you choose false, results will look something like ('field', 'result')